spiceai/cookbook/file/README.md

 # File Data Connector Recipe

-Using the [File Data Connector](https://spiceai.org/docs/components/data-connectors/file), you can create datasets from files.
-This enables you to easily query locally accessible data stored in various file formats, including CSV, Parquet, and Markdown.
+Using the [File Data Connector](https://spiceai.org/docs/components/data-connectors/file) you can create datasets from files.
+This enables you to easily query locally accessible data stored in various file formats including CSV, Parquet, and Markdown.

 ## Prerequisites